ExmgElements/exmg-elements-monorepo/packages/exmg-grid/README.md

 * on `exmg-grid` element set attribute`selectable-checkbox-selector=".selectable-checkbox"`

 * checkbox component needs to implement event `change` and property `checked`.

-For instance `mwc-checkbox` at least to version
-`v0.4.0` doesnt support `change` event and can't be used with grid
+* If your checkbox component implements `indeterminate` property it will be take into account for the main checkbox selector

 * Optionally cells `th td` can have class `grid-checkbox-cell`